 Preserving the green spaces in Japan

-While the volume of green areas in Japan’s cities has generally increased over the last two decades, in many places it is becoming more difficult for trees to grow healthy and strong.
+Whilst the volume of green areas in Japan’s cities has generally increased over the last two decades, in many places it is becoming more difficult for trees to grow healthy and strong.
 This is because of new diseases and pests.
-Urban forests are important to clean air, reduce flood risks and even lower stress.
-This is why the cherry blossom doctors are vital for keeping Japan’s cities green.
+Urban forests are important to clean air, reduce flood risks and even lower stress, which is why the Japanese cherry blossom doctors are vital for keeping Japan’s cities green.

 Hirosaki Style Management

 Sakuramoris first thin the branches to allow new branches to grow.
 After pruning and fertilization, sakura flowers can then blossom from the lower part of the tree.
 This is why, compared to the average Somei Yoshino, each bud in Hirosaki Park can develop one to two more flowers.
-When cherry blossom season arrives, after a winter of meticulous care, the flowers are simply spectacular.
+When cherry blossom season arrives, after a winter of loving care the flowers are simply spectacular.

 Related content: The world’s friendliest cities